build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Here, we see that `host-h` generates the response message that gets broadcast to every router on the `4.0.0.0/8` network.
 Each router then proxies that message to each machine on each other network it has an interface on.
 As each router, in turn, does the same thing, this allows the response to flood back to every machine on the internet.

 What this means is that every machine on our internet will already have an answer for where to find `host-h.local`.
-So, if, after the name resolution has been performed and during the cache window, if you run a `tcpdump` on a different host while you run `ping host-h.local` on that host, you won't see any name resolution traffic, because it already knows the IP address of that machine!
+So, after the name resolution has been performed and during the cache window, you won't see any name resolution traffic.
+If you run a `tcpdump` on a different host while you run `ping host-h.local` on that host, you will not see another name resolution traffic for that name!

 ## Exercises